syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/getting-started.md

 ---
 layout: post
-title: Getting Started in Windows Forms Calculation Engine | Syncfusion
+title: Getting Started in WinForms Calculation Engine | Syncfusion
 description: This session explains that how to calculate the formulas using CalcQuickBase,CalcEngine and ICalcData
 platform: windowsforms
 control: Calculate